pnochisaki/young-inglewood/_content/pages/privacy.md

 We do not sell your Personal Information.
 However, should this policy change, we will make every effort to inform you within the guidelines of California law, and provide you with an opportunity to opt out of sales of your Personal Information.

-If you believe your California privacy rights have been violated, you may also file a complaint with the California Privacy Protection Agency at https://cppa.ca.gov or (916) 590-3483.
-If you are a California resident and we deny your consumer rights request and then deny your appeal of such decision, you may submit a complaint to the California Privacy Protection Agency at https://cppa.ca.gov.
+If you believe your California privacy rights have been violated, you may also file a complaint with the California Privacy Protection Agency at <https://cppa.ca.gov> or (916) 590-3483.
+If you are a California resident and we deny your consumer rights request and then deny your appeal of such decision, you may submit a complaint to the California Privacy Protection Agency at the website above

 **Automated Decision-Making**